The Conspirator

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Aiken makes the conscious choice to truly defend Mary Surratt when he realizes the military tribunal is rigged and she will not receive a fair trial.
 He commits to fighting for her constitutional rights despite public hatred., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, The tribunal finds Mary Surratt guilty and sentences her to death by hanging.
 Aiken's desperate defense has failed.
-The whiff of death is literal - an innocent woman will die, and with her, the constitutional principles Aiken fought to uphold., indicates the protagonist at their lowest point.
+The whiff of death is literal - an innocent woman will die, and with her, the constitutional principles Aiken fought to uphold., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Aiken discovers that five tribunal members recommended clemency for Mary, but President Johnson ignored it.
 This revelation clarifies that the fight was never about winning Mary's case - it was about exposing injustice and standing for principle regardless of outcome., demonstrating the transformation achieved throughout the journey.